elisemercury/Duplicate-Image-Finder/docs/faq.rst

 How to make difPy faster?
 ----------------

 difPy's processing speed can increase or decrease, depending on which parameter configurations are used.
-Speeding up the comparison process can be especially useful, when using difPy to compare a large number of images (>1'000 images).
-Below you will find some tips on which configurations can make difPy's processing faster:
+Speeding up the comparison process can be especially useful when using difPy to compare a large number of images (>10'000 images).

+Below you will find a list of configuration settings that can make difPy's processing faster:

 * Enable :ref:`fast_search` when searching for duplicates
 * Enable :ref:`limit_extensions`